Ninhursag: Function

 She had a documented role in Sumerian kingship ideology.
 The first known royal votive gift, recovered from Kiš, was donated by a king referring to himself as ‘beloved son of Ninḫursaĝa'.
 Votive objects dedicated to her Diĝirmaḫ name were recovered in Adab, dating to the Early Dynastic Period.

 She could also be understood not simply as affiliated with mountains, but as a personification of mountain (or earth) as well.
-One text in Sumerian the Disputation between Summer and Winter describes the creation of the seasons as the result of the copulation of Ninhursag (the earth) and Enlil.
+One text in Sumerian, the Disputation between Summer and Winter, describes the creation of the seasons as a result of the copulation of Ninhursag (the earth) and Enlil.
 Another temple hymn from Gudea praising Ningirsu (epithet of Ninurta) describes him as having been born by a mountain range.
 She had a connection to the wild animals, particularly deer, who dwell on or around the mountains.
 Stags appear in façade on the walls of her temples, as well as in works containing the lion headed eagle, a symbol of Ninurta.
 One composition, a dedication of Ninhursag's Kes temple, mentions deer, bison, and wild goats in connection to the building.

-Her and her other names could also appear in ritual incantations for a variety of functions, some of which include Damgalnunna to protect from evil demons, and Ninhursaga and Nintur in birth related incantation.
+She and her other names could also appear in ritual incantations for a variety of functions, some of which include Damgalnunna to protect from evil demons, and Ninhursaga and Nintur in birth related incantation.
 As Ninmah she has appeared occasionally in medical texts, such as one from Sultantepe which describes a ritual and offerings to be performed for the goddess in order to cure bedwetting.
 It is suggested that her role in performing healing connects to that of her healing Enki in Enki and Ninhursag.

-Association with other Deities
+Association with other deities

+Family

+Ninhursag's parentage and ancestry is not described in any known texts.
+In the Hymn of Adad, the eponymous storm god is referred to as Bēlet-ilī's brother.